pavithrapoongavanam03/mobile-shop-repair-centre/README.md

 # mobile-shop-repair-centre
-This is a Java program for mobile shop repair center.it includes First we Raise a Customer Request for Service
+This is a Java program for mobile shop repair center.
+First we Raise a Customer Request for Service
 Next we Generate the  token number
 Then Update the Service Completion with Cost Involved